 The following discussion should be read in conjunction with the Consolidated Financial Statements for PharmAthene beginning on page F-2 of this proxy statement.
-These Consolidated Financial Statements present the results of operations for PharmAthene for the years ended December 31, 2005 ("2005"), December 31, 2004 ("2004") and December 31, 2003 ("2003") as well as the financial positions at December 31, 2005 and December 31, 2004.
+These Consolidated Financial Statements present the results of operations for PharmAthene for the years ended December 31, 2005 ("0005"), December 31, 2004 ("2004") and December 31, 2003 ("2003") as well as the financial positions at December 31, 2005 and December 31, 2004.
 In addition to historical information, the following discussion may contain forward looking information that involves risks and uncertainties.
 All amounts presented, except share data, are rounded to the nearest thousand dollar.

-PharmAthene is a biotechnology company engaged in the research and development of new human therapeutics and prophylactics for the treatment and prevention of morbidity and morbidity from exposure to chemical and biological weapons.
+PharmAthene is a biotechnology company engaged in the research and development of new human therapeutics and prophylactics for the treatment and prevention of morbidity and mortality from exposure to chemical and biological weapons.
 Additionally, PharmAthene collaborates with other pharmaceutical companies to support clinical development of product candidates.
-PharmAthene has two product candidates under development, one of which is intended to provide protection from anthrax and the other of which is intended to provide protection from anthrax and the other of which is intended to provide protection from anthrax and the other and collinical development as described below.
+PharmAthene has two product candidates under development, one of which is intended to provide protection from anthrax and the other of which is intended to provide protection from chemical threats.
+These product candidates are in various stages of preclinical and clinical development as described below.

-PharmAthene's lead product candidate, ValortimTM is a fully human monoclonal antibody designed to protect against and treat inhalation anthrax, the most lethal form of the illness in humans.
-PharmAthene is co-developing ValortimTM with Medarex, Inc. ("Medarex") a biopharmaceutical company specializing in developing fully human monoclonal antibody-based therapeutic products.
-ValortimTM is currently in a Phase I open-label, dose escalation clinical trial with final results anticipated in the fourth quarter of fiscal year 2006.
+PharmAthene's lead product candidate, Valortim $^{\text{TM}}$ is a fully human monoclonal antibody designed to protect against and treat inhalation anthrax, the most lethal form of the illness in humans.
+PharmAthene is codeveloping Valortim $^{\text{TM}}$ with Medarex, Inc. ("Medarex") a biopharmaceutical company specializing in developing fully human monoclonal antibody-based therapeutic products.
+Valortim $^{\text{TM}}$ is currently in a Phase I open-label, dose escalation clinical trial with final results anticipated in the fourth quarter of fiscal year 2006.